chaos-polymtl/lethe/doc/source/examples/multiphysics/tracer-through-cad-junction/tracer-through-cad-junction.rst

 Description of the case
 -----------------------

-A junction of pipes following an arbitrary path, in this case orthogonal sinusoids, is difficult to mesh properly with hexaedral elements.
+A junction of pipes following an arbitrary path is difficult to mesh properly with hexaedral elements.
-A simplex mesh, on the other hand, is easy to setup and can be done with many well-established algorithms; all software that can create a mesh can create a simplex mesh.
+A simplex mesh, on the other hand, is easy to setup and can be built with many well-established algorithms; all software that can create a mesh can create a simplex mesh.
+In this example, we consider a junction of pipes that follow orthogonal sinusoids.
 This case shows how a passive tracer injected in such a geometry can be used to visualize preferential paths.